EL-Bied-Ali/chronoplan/README.md

-# ChronoPlan AN
+# ChronoPlan
-ChronoPlan AN is a Streamlit-based project controls platform for planning and progress tracking teams.
+ChronoPlan is a Streamlit-based project controls platform for planning and progress tracking teams.

 It combines:
 - project-level workspace management